-You love your adorable miniature schnauzer.
+You love your adorable Miniature Schnauzer.
 This playful little dog likely feels like a precious member of your family.
 Who couldn’t love that sweet, little face?
+So how can you make sure your Miniature Schnauzer has a long lifespan?
 To keep your pup healthy and happy, be on the lookout for these health issues, and take preventative measures whenever you can.
 Your little pup is worth it.

 Common Health Issues